The Look That Says "Of Course It Didn't Work"

 The gap between stated values and enacted values became too wide to ignore.

-I’m taking the entire experience as information rather than failure.
+I’m taking it as information rather than failure.
 It helped me refine what I actually want to build and who I want to build alongside.
-I know now that I’m not suited for environments where there’s deception.
-That realization felt like all the clarity I ever needed.
+I know now that I’m not suited for environments where there’s deception instead of honest reflection.

 One door closed.
 I’m choosing to see it as the kind that needed to.

-“I’m learning to love people without needing them to complete my story.
+"I'm learning to love people without needing them to complete my story.”

-The decision
+The decision I’m making

 I‘m moving to the Bay Area.

 That sentence carries more weight than it probably sounds like it should.
-It means selling my home, leaving the city I’ve lived in for years, walking away from everything familiar, and rebuilding in a place where I don’t have established roots.
+It means selling my home.
+Leaving the city I’ve lived in for years.
+Walking away from everything familiar and rebuilding in a place where I don’t have established roots.

 Choosing possibility over comfort.